Records show Brainerd HS principal hired security guard who lied about criminal background - NewsBreak

 Related

-CHATTANOOGA, Tenn. — A former volunteer youth pastor at the Abba's House church in Hixson and former PTA president at Wolftever Creek Elementary School in Hamilton County now faces child molestation charges and aggravated sexual battery charges.
-Sydney Moore says met Dustin Spillers while he was working with youth...
+CHATTANOOGA, Tenn.
+(WTVC) — A former youth pastor at the Abba's House church in Chattanooga, Tennessee who was also a former PTA president at an elementary school in Hamilton County is facing child molestation charges and aggravated sexual battery charges, according to court documents.
+Online records show Hamilton County...

-Chattanooga hit and run incident sparks talk about why you shouldn't leave the scene

-CHATTANOOGA, Tenn. — According to the CDC, Nearly 1,000 bicyclists die in crashes in the United States every year.
-In Chattanooga, a bike friendly city, one woman says she watched a teenage boy fight for his life in a hit and run bike accident.
-Tuesday we spoke to an...

 WTVCFOX